gregjacobs/Angular-Architecture/hybrid-apps/abstracting-plugins.md

 ---

-Use an Angular-aware facade (service) to abstract away device plugins.
+Use an Angular-aware wrapper (service) to abstract away device plugins.
 This has the following advantages:

 1. The service can handle both the browser case and the device case.